Dental Bonding: Everything You Need to Know

 We primarily use dental bonding to repair cracked or chipped teeth.
 If the cracks have not affected the nerves, the dentist can easily salvage the situation with bonding.

-However, our dentist in Canton, MD can also use bonding instead of amalgam fillings when you have minor decay, discoloration, gaps, and oddly shaped teeth.
+However, our pediatric dentist Baltimore can also use bonding instead of amalgam fillings when you have minor decay, discoloration, gaps, and oddly shaped teeth.